 Could your student practice music for hours?
 The College of Saint Rose offers music students an amazing opportunity to work with renowned faculty in The Massry Center for the Arts; our state-of-the-art facility.
 This affordable, two-week program is designed for dedicated music students entering grades 8 through 12.
 Students share their excitement about music with other talented young musicians, and learning in such an immersive setting allows rapid progress in their craft.

-What is the Music Pre-College Experience?
+What is the Pre-College Experience Summer Music Program?

 Every year, the instructors and members of the audience see a rapid improvement in the quality of the performances in just a few days.